opnsense/docs/source/manual/how-tos/carp.rst

 these steps:

 - Update your secondary unit and wait until it is online again
-- On your primary unit go to :menuselection:`Firewall --> Virtual IPs --> Status` and click **Enter Persistent CARP Maintenance Mode**
+- On your primary unit go to :menuselection:`Interfaces --> Virtual IPs --> Status` and click **Enter Persistent CARP Maintenance Mode**
 - You secondary unit is now *MASTER*, check if all services like DHCP, VPN, NAT are working correctly
 - If you ensured the update was fine, update your primary unit and hit **Leave Persistent CARP Maintenance Mode**